 Ingredients Needed

-• Peanut Butter: Use a natural, runny peanut butter for the best texture and flavor.
-Try my homemade peanut butter!
+• Peanut Butter: Use a natural, drippy peanut butter for the best flavor and texture.
+It helps coat the oats evenly and creates those irresistible crunchy clusters.
+You can even use my homemade peanut butter!

-• Chia Seeds: Add fiber and a boost of omega-3s.
+• Chia Seeds: Add fiber, omega-3s, and a little extra crunch.

 • Coconut Sugar: A refined sugar-free sweetener that adds caramel-like sweetness.

-• Maple Syrup: Naturally sweetens and helps everything clump together, just like in my healthy chocolate granola recipe.
+• Maple Syrup: Naturally sweetens the granola and helps create those big clusters, just like in my healthy chocolate granola.

 Substitutions & Variations

-• Peanut butter: Swap for almond or cashew butter for a different flavor.
+• Peanut Butter: Swap for almond butter or cashew butter for a slightly different flavor.

-• Chocolate chips: Mix in 1/2 cup chocolate chips after baking for a peanut butter cup twist.
+• Chocolate Chips: Once the granola has completely cooled, mix in 1/2 cup chocolate chips for a peanut butter cup-inspired granola.

 How to Make Peanut Butter Granola (Step-by-Step)